flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 FlytConsole allows you to test the direction of rotation of your motors attached to your drone.
 In Motor testing you can do this by clicking on the respective motor that you want to test.
 Once you click on the motor, it will start rotating and you can check whether the direction of rotation is correct or not.
-Every adjacent motor to current one should rotate in the opposite direction.

 .. important:: * You need to power the ESCs for this.
      				* In case your motor rotates in the incorrect direction, you can swap any two of the ESC cables going to the motor and make the motor rotate in the desired direction.
-     				* If the incorrect motor is rotating, switch PWM wires going to the ESCs from the controller to the right channel.
+     				* If the incorrect motor is rotating, switch PWM output wires going to the ESCs from the controller to the right channel.
      				* If none of the motors rotate, check the connections again.

 There is also a provision for setting the time of rotation for the motors.

+.. _Calibration:

 Calibration
 """""""""""

+.. _Sensor_calibration:

 Sensor Calibration
 ++++++++++++++++++